The History of Muslims in Australia

 Further, recent archaeological excavations and re-evaluation of earlier excavated materials at the Anuru Bay site have also provided insights into the timing of Macassan visits (Theden-Ringl et al. 2011).
 The team analysed two skeletons excavated by Macknight in the 1960s and confirmed Macknight’s argument that the skeletons were of Southeast Asian origin (Theden-Ringl et al. 2011, p.
 41).
 They also suggest that one of the individuals died before 1730 AD (Theden-Ringl et al. 2011, p.
 45).
 Overall, we are entering an exciting new era of archaeological research into Macassan sites and new findings will almost certainly rewrite our understanding of the timing and the nature of early Asian contact with Australia.

-Additionally, acknowledgement must be given to professor Regina Ganter from Griffith University who has written extensively on this subject of Maccassan and Aboriginal contact and has influenced a wide array of academics and historians through her ground-breaking research and prize-winning writings.
-Professor Regina has also toured many parts of Australia to assist in the screening of the short-film documentary "Before 1770".
+Additionally, acknowledgement must be given to professor Anne Clarke from Sydney University who has written extensively on this subject of Makassan and Aboriginal contact and has influenced a wide array of academics and historians through her ground-breaking research and prize-winning writings.

 The connection was strong, peaceful and respectful.
 The Aboriginal people of Arnhem Land and Macassan Muslims traded, married and exchanged.
 To this day, words like Allah can clearly be heard in the songs of the Yolngu people.
 In a recent journey made by 21 people from Abu Hanifa Institute to Arnhem land, the stories of this historic connection were told to us as we heard from the chief of the Yolngu leader himself.